-This image was posted on a website by a gentleman who built this humidor on his own.
+This image was posted on a website by a gentleman who built this humidor room on his own.
 He had been collecting cigars for around ten years at the time he built this humidor.
-Building a home humidor similar to this would cost you less than $3000, including the backing, flooring, and humidification.
+Building a home humidor similar to this would cost you less than $4000, including the backing, flooring, and humidification.

-For a bigger DIY walk-in cigar humidor you would have to double the cost of shelving.
+For a bigger DIY walk-in cigar humidor, you would have to double the cost of shelving.
 Then add in the cost of flooring.
 It would be best if you also considered Spanish Cedar paneling for the walls.
 Spanish Cedar wood offers several benefits in terms of cigar storage.

 This part is simple.
 Measure the size of the room.
 Multiply the length, width, and height of the room, and that will give you the total area of the space, in cubic ft.
 Now all the humidifiers in the market clearly indicate how many cubic ft. they can handle.
 For example, Humidifresh will work well in a room of up to 30-90 cubic ft. space.
 A room with an area ranging from 100 to 1000 can use an ARIS 826 Humidifier.
-Consider Ultrasonic machine for any 800 - 4000 cubic ft. room.
+Consider an Ultrasonic machine for any 800 - 4000 cubic ft. room.

 The first is you can hire a contractor to get this work done for you.
 The contractor will perform all the calculations and can help you with purchasing the material, or you can choose to get modular units that are pre-made.
 The good thing about modular units is that they are already made, so all you have to do is simply place them in the space you have.
 These modular units are used in a built-in wall/closet space or even a big room stand-alone unit.

 Good News: If all this sounds too complicated, don't worry.
-The second option is: Your Elegant Bar can provide you with the guidance and material required for a complete walk-in humidor.
+Your Elegant Bar can provide you with the guidance and material required for a complete walk-in humidor.
 No matter how big or small, residential or commercial, we can provide the material for all types of DIY walk-in cigar humidor jobs.
 We can even set you up with other types of humidors, if you’re open to it.
 Or we can even build custom humidors, just for you.
 Reach out and get your walk-in humidor today.
 You can reach out to us at email@example.com or 8885013227.